AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-1-0.md

 ## Upgrade to 5.1.0 release of Experience Manager Guides (Compatible with AEM 6.5 LTS)

-In order to upgrade to 5.1.0 release of Experience Manager Guides, you must first upgrade from **AEM 6.5** to **AEM 6.5 LTS**.
+To upgrade to 5.1.0 release of Experience Manager Guides on AEM 6.5 LTS, ensure that your current AEM installation has been upgraded to AEM 6.5 LTS.
 For details, view [Upgrading to Adobe Experience Manager (AEM) 6.5 LTS](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/implementing/deploying/upgrading/upgrade).

-If you prefer not to upgrade from AEM 6.5 to AEM 6.5 LTS, you can skip this section and proceed with the upgrade steps mentioned in the below section.
+If you choose not to upgrade your AEM installation to AEM 6.5 LTS, you may proceed with the instructions in the following section to install or update the AEM Guides version.

 ## Upgrade to 5.1.0 release of Experience Manager Guides (Compatible with AEM 6.5)

-You can easily upgrade your current version of Guides to version 5.1.0.
-Before you proceed with upgrading to version 5.1.0 of Experience Manager Guides, you must consider the following points:
+You can easily upgrade your current version of Guides to version 5.1.0 on AEM 6.5.
+Before you proceed with upgrading to version 5.1.0 of Experience Manager Guides on AEM 6.5, you must consider the following points:

 - If you are using version 4.6.3, 4.6.4, 5.0.0, or 5.0.0 Service Pack 1, then you can directly upgrade to version 5.1.0.
 - If you are using version 4.6.0, 4.6.1, then you need to upgrade to version 4.6.3 or 4.6.4 or 5.0.0 before upgrading to version 5.1.0.